Skip to contents

 • geom_capellini for glyphs plots (i.e., sparklines),

-as well as new methods for base R graphics functions plot, lines and points for quick and easy visualizations of functional data.
+as well as methods for base R graphics functions plot, lines and points for quick and easy visualizations of functional data.

 Found a bug?
 Got a question?
 Missing some functionality?